 Data that you collect can help build a better understanding of how the world is changing as the climate changes– and provide insights about climate adaptation and resilience.

 A few things to keep in mind when doing science:

 - accuracy—measure carefully and follow the protocols of the monitoring program so that the data you collect is useful.
 There are lots of opportunities to be creative with your observations of nature, but this isn’t one of them.

 - longevity of your commitment– some programs, like PING, are perfect for one-time or occasional commitments; other programs are best if you can commit for weeks, months or even years.
-Many programs require a moderate commitment of time.
+Do your best to find a good match.

 - safety, of course– practice good wilderness skills, even in urban wilderness.
-Check with your monitoring program for any specific safety measures.
+Check with your monitoring program for any specific safety measures that they recommend.

 Ideally, monitoring programs can use comparable methods to make data comparable across the country build a bigger, more robust, dataset that can answer more questions about larger trends.